Barka Sayal Area: Mines and projects

-Educational facilities for employees’ children
+Educational facilities for employees' children

-Central Coalfields Limited provides support for reputed institutions/ trusts for setting up 10+2 pattern CBSE schools for children of CCL employees.
-It provides 109 buses to employees’ children to schools and back.
-Among the schools in the South Karanpura Coalfield that receive financial help or structural support are: DAV Urimari, DAV Gidi.
+Central Coalfields Limited provides support for reputed institutions and trusts for setting up 10+2 pattern CBSE schools for children of CCL employees.
+It provides 109 buses to take employees' children to schools and back.
+Among the schools in the South Karanpura Coalfield that receive financial help or structural support are DAV Urimari and DAV Gidi.

 Medical facilities

 In the South Karanpura Coalfield, CCL has the following facilities:

-AKC Bhurkunda (Hospital) at Bhurkunda with 35 beds has 4 general duty medical officers and 1 specialist.
-Among the facilities it has are: X-ray machine, ECG machine, nebulizer, patho lab.
-It has 2 ambulances.
+AKC Bhurkunda (Hospital) at Bhurkunda, with 35 beds, has four general duty medical officers and one specialist.
+Its facilities include X-ray machine, ECG machine, nebulizer, and patho lab.
+It has two ambulances.

 Central Saunda Hospital at Saunda has 15 beds.

-ARH Sayal at Sayal with 20 beds has 1 general duty medical officer.
-Among the facilities it has are: X-Ray machine, patho lab.
-It has 2 ambulances.
+ARH Sayal at Sayal, with 20 beds, has one general duty medical officer.
+Its facilities include X-ray machine, patho lab.
+It has two ambulances.

-AKC, Gidi A at Gidi with 31 beds has 6 general duty medical officer and 1 specialist.
-Among the medical facilities it has is: X-ray machine.
-It has 3 ambulances.
+AKC, Gidi A at Gidi, with 31 beds, has six general duty medical officer and one specialist.
+Its facilities include an X-ray machine.
+It has three ambulances.

-There are central facilities in the Central Hospital, Gandhinagar at Kanke Road, Ranchi with 250 beds and in the Central Hospital, Naisarai at Ramgarh with 150 beds.
+There are central facilities in the Central Hospital, Gandhinagar at Kanke Road, Ranchi with 250 beds, and in the Central Hospital, Naisarai at Ramgarh with 150 beds.

 There are dispensaries at Sirka and Gidi C in the Argada Area, and at Urimari in the Barka Sayal Area.